-1.1 Collective investment schemes to be established in Hong Kong or elsewhere are expected to comply with the provisions of this Code in order to be authorized in Hong Kong.
+1.1 Schemes to be established in Hong Kong or elsewhere are expected to comply with the provisions of this Code in order to be authorized in Hong Kong.

 Applications for authorization which seek waivers of any of these provisions must give detailed reasons why waivers are sought.